blackboard-innersource/gh-action-cdk-diff/README.md

 - Running `cdk synth` on the `main` branch.
 - Running `cdk synth` on the pull request branch.
 - Diffing the outputs of those two synths.
-- Posting a comment to the pull request with the diff.
+- Posting new or updating existing comment in the pull request with the diff.

 You can also only comment on the pull request when there is a diff by using `if`: